-Prof John Byrne, who has died C aged 82, was the father of com- P puting in Ireland and responsible, directly or indirectly, for shoot of the extraordinary success of the Irish software sec. s by 1961, he commenced as a junior lecturer in Trinity engineer ving school and determined to complete the property of the propert with Bernard Carré on the Eng.
+by 1961, he commenced as a junior lecturer in Trinity engineer ving school and determined to complete the property of the propert with Bernard Carré on the Eng.
 Is Is Electric DUCE computer a 'Stafford, programming numerical solutions to these mathremarked equations.
-It was at e English Electric that he first saw the immense potential for e computer technology to transform industry, commerce and is education.
-In his five decades at Trinity College Dublin, during most of Swhich which he was head of its com- Future science department, he westablished many new courses it and fostered leading-edge reascard, while lobbying and campaigning to make the nascent elirish software industry a priori- Ey for the government and its stagences.
-Without his vision coand determination, it is highly furthly as offware industry that and determination, it is highly furthly as offware industry that employs more than 24,000 peo- ple and generates £15 billion in its in the compoys more than 24,000 peoware companies.
-A masters in computer applications was first engineering ethos permeated computer studies in Trinity ■ Professor John Byrne ensured and College Dublin documents, and instruments that now form the basis for the "John Gabriel Byrne Computer Science Collection" preserved in Trinity's department of computer science. his entire life he gathered an impressive and invaluable collection of early computing books.
+It was at e English Electric that he first saw the immense potential for e computer technology to transform industry, commerce and is education. r two summers he worked h Bernard Carré on the Eng-h Electric DEUCE computer In his five decades at Trinity College Dublin, during most of Swhich which he was head of its com- Future science department, he westablished many new courses it and fostered leading-edge reascard, while lobbying and campaigning to make the nascent elirish software industry a priori- Ey for the government and its stagences.
+Without his vision coand determination, it is highly furthly as offware industry that and determination, it is highly furthly as offware industry that employs more than 24,000 peo- ple and generates £15 billion in its in the compoys more than 24,000 peooffered in October 1963.
+It was e taken by most of the leaders of scommercial computing in Ire- in land at the time as well as by a graduates in other disciplines jow went on to make their names in commerce and re- the search throughout Ireland and in beyond.
+A computing option in a the main engineering degree be- a gan in 1967 and a recolutionary evening BSc degree in 1973.
+There followed a succession of innovative courses, short and n long, at levels ranging from cer- stiffcate to masters, and with C many of them ground-breaking in for Trinity and for Ireland. this impending technological rand social revolution.
+In 1961 there were no more lathan a handful of computers in general saw the need for any more.
+Within the engineering school, 8 Byrne found assaunch strategie by Byrne found arm to deciric to who persuaded TCD to buy an grate-of-the-art machine that had 20,000 decimal digits of one more yay, a paper tape reader to med punch, and an IBM electric typewriter.
+Immediately he set madounch, and an IBM electric typewriter.
+Immediately he set madounch, and an IBM electric typewriter.
+Immediately he set madounch, and an IBM electric typewriter.
+Immediately he set membryonic IT sector.
+He ennyronic IT sector.